JavaScript charts | How to use

 Implementation | Multiple data | Customization | Reference | Line charts | Bar charts | Pie charts

-Multiple data series for line charts
+Multiple data series

 <script type="text/javascript">